nextcloud/documentation/admin_manual/maintenance/upgrade.rst

 * :doc:`Manually upgrading <manual_upgrade>` with the ownCloud ``.tar`` archive
   from `owncloud.org/install/`_.
-* Manually upgrading is also an option for users on shared hosting; download and unpack the ownCloud tarball to your PC, then transfer the ownCloud files to your hosting account via FTP.
-Do not overwrite your ``data/`` and ``config/`` files.
+* Manually upgrading is also an option for users on shared hosting; download and unpack the ownCloud tarball to your PC.
+Delete your existing ownCloud files, except ``data/`` and ``config/`` files, on your hosting account.
+Then transfer the new ownCloud files to your hosting account, again preserving your existing ``data/`` and ``config/`` files.
 * Enterprise customers will use their Enterprise software repositories to maintain their ownCloud servers, rather than the Open Build Service.
 Please see :doc:`../enterprise_installation/linux_installation` for